MarkBiesheuvelCodeChallanges/eloquent-encryption/README.md

 - You are not allowed to use third party packages that add this functionality to Eloquent

+---

 # Solution

 For these examples I'm using httpie, but curl or wget can be used as well.

+I have left out validation and error handling.

 ## Start server